-The bulb in the halogen headlamp can be replaced without the help of a workshop, but the plastic cover over the headlamp must be removed before a bulb can be replaced.
+The bulbs in the halogen headlamp can be replaced without the help of a workshop, but the plastic cover over the headlamp must be removed before the bulbs can be replaced.

 Lift off the rubber strip by pressing it inward in the engine compartment.

-Press down the pins into the plastic cover's four clips using a screwdriver or similar and lift away the cover.
+Release the pins in the plastic cover's four clips by pressing down the pins with a screwdriver or similar and removing the cover.

 Refit the cover in reverse order.